Object Stores

 Likewise for environment variables,

-Specify the scheme and authority part in the URL (for example, https://server.com
+Specify the scheme and authority part in the URL (for example, https://server.com).
+DataFusion Server treats the

 location scheme as either http or https, and if the authority matches the server defined here, it handles it as an